Mirsad Türkcan: National team career

-Türkcan was a member of the senior Turkish national team that won the silver medal at the EuroBasket 2001.
+Türkcan was a member of the senior Turkey national team that won the silver medal at the EuroBasket 2001.
 He also played with Turkey's senior national team at the following major international tournaments: the EuroBasket 1995, the EuroBasket 1997, the EuroBasket 1999, the 2002 FIBA World Championship, the EuroBasket 2003, and the EuroBasket 2005.

 Personal life

 Mirsad Jahović was born in Novi Pazar, Serbia to Bosniak parents.
 He is known for various philanthropic and humanitarian activities in his hometown.
 His sister, Emina Jahović, is a pop singer, and the former wife of singer Mustafa Sandal.
 Türkcan is known to have financially helped jump start her recording career.

-On December 18, 2005, Mirsad married then 19-year-old Dina Džanković, his girlfriend of the time of five months, and the 2005 Miss Serbia and Montenegro.
-They have three children together; two girls, Naba and Karia, and a boy, Nusret.
+On December 18, 2005, Türkcan married then 19-year-old Dina Džanković, his then-girlfriend of five months, and the 2005 Miss Serbia and Montenegro.
+They have three children together: two girls, Naba and Karia, and a boy, Nusret.
 The couple divorced in 2012.
-In 2015, Mirsad married Dušica Drljević, who gave birth to their son, Rejjan Mete, the same year.
+In 2015, Türkcan married Dušica Drljević, who gave birth to their son, Rejjan Mete, the same year.